 - Operating System: All

-In order to switch quickly and efficiently between different presets of devices, especially in a live performance, it's recommended to use Instrument Racks.
+In order to switch quickly and efficiently between different presets or devices, especially in a live performance, we recommended that you use Instrument Racks.
 The advantage of using racks is that each chain can load a different instance of a device (or different devices entirely) and these chains can be selected instantly in a variety of ways.
-This eliminates any delays which might be incurred when using program change messages to switch presets.
+This eliminates any potential delays when using program change messages to switch presets.
 Using mapping, you can also map device on/off buttons if required in order to save CPU.

 1. Load an instrument rack and show the chain list.